joellord/handson-tekton/README.md

             resource: git-repo
 ```

 Finally, you can create a PipelineResource.
-This resource is of type `git` and you can put in the link of a Github repository in the `url` parameter.
-You can use the repo to this project.
+This resource is of type `git`, and you can put in the link of a Github repository in the `url` parameter.
+You can use the repo for this project.

 ```yaml
 apiVersion: tekton.dev/v1alpha1